List on Bids44 →

 How Much Is a Used Daikin 1.5 Ton Inverter AC Worth in India?

-A used Daikin 1.5 Ton Inverter AC is worth ₹12,000 to ₹40,000 in India in 2026, depending on its condition, age, and service history.
-This wide range reflects the significant impact of how well the unit has been maintained and its overall health.
-A meticulously kept unit with recent servicing fetches a premium, while a neglected one with visible wear will be at the lower end.
+A used Daikin 1.5 Ton Inverter AC is worth ₹12,000 to ₹40,000 in India in 2026, depending heavily on its condition, age, and service history.
+This wide range reflects how critical proper maintenance is for an appliance like an AC.
+A well-maintained unit, especially one that’s only a couple of years old and in “Like New” condition, fetches a premium, while older units with visible wear or performance issues fall into the “Fair” category.

 Is the Daikin 1.5 Ton Inverter AC Still Worth It in 2026?